neurojak/pySpinCapture/README.md

 # pySpinCapture
-a python wrapper to the FLIR PySpin API to capture synchronized video
+A python wrapper and GUI for the FLIR PySpin API to capture synchronized video accross multiple cameras.
+Originally forked from Jason Keller's repo with the same name. (https://github.com/neurojak/pySpinCapture)

 ## Installation step by step on Ubuntu 20.04
 Download and install Anaconda.